Charles Michel says peace progress in Caucasus ‘encouraging’

 The strike comes amid intense political turmoil and economic challenges.
 France’s previous minority government collapsed in September after losing a confidence vote, leaving the new prime minister racing to form a cabinet and present a budget.

-With a national debt exceeding €3.3 trillion, about 114% of GDP, and last year’s deficit nearly double the EU limit, President Emmanuel Macron’s administration faces mounting pressure from EU partners and financial markets to stabilize public finances.
+With a national debt exceeding €3.3 trillion, about 114% of GDP, and last year’s deficit nearly double the European Union limit, President Emmanuel Macron’s administration faces mounting pressure from EU partners and financial markets to stabilise public finances.

 At least 69 people have died and almost 150 injured following a powerful 6.9-magnitude earthquake off the coast of Cebu City in the central Visayas region of the Philippines, officials said, making it one of the country’s deadliest disasters this year.